J0hnL0cke/AIY_Assistant/README.md

 You can train a custom voice model or use a universal model.

 You will need to download the .pmdl/.umdl file onto the device.

 Now run the build.py file and follow the instructions.

-When you are asked to enter a path to install to, you can use a relative path like "./files", or absolute, like "/~/AIY-projects-python/src/aiy/recognizer/files"
+When you are asked to enter a path to install to, you can use a relative path like "./files", or an absolute path, like "/~/AIY-projects-python/src/aiy/recognizer/files"

-When you are asked to enter a path to your snowboy model, you can use a relative path from the main.py file, such as "./model.pmdl", or abslolute, like "/~/AIY-projects-python/src/aiy/recognizer/model.pmdl"
+When you are asked to enter a path to your Snowboy model, you can use a relative path from the main.py file, such as "./model.pmdl", or an abslolute path, like "/~/AIY-projects-python/src/aiy/recognizer/model.pmdl"

 **First run:**